-- 5.3.1 This detailed drainage assessment has demonstrated that the proposed development has a viable receptor for discharge of surface water and foul flow and can be operated to achieve restricted discharge rates to public sewer, as stated by LLFA and United Utilities. - 5.3.2 The Detailed Drainage Assessment should satisfy planning conditions issued for Phase 1a and the future anticipated conditions issued for Phase 1B and Phase 2.
+- 5.3.1 This detailed drainage assessment has demonstrated that the proposed development has a viable receptor for discharge of surface water and foul flow and can be operated to achieve restricted discharge rates to public sewer, as stated by LLFA and United Utilities. - 5.3.2 The Detailed Drainage Assessment should satisfy planning conditions issued for Phase 1a and the conditions issued for Phase 1B.